romulomanzano/NYC-311-Data-Analytics/README.md

 1. Launch and start an AWS EC2 instance with Hadoop, Hive, HDFS, and PostgreSQL.
 The AMI **ami-be0d5fd4** has everything necessary for the project.
 Instructions can be found [here](https://github.com/UC-Berkeley-I-School/w205-summer-17-labs-exercises/blob/master/lab_1/Lab1-w205.md) and [here](https://github.com/UC-Berkeley-I-School/w205-summer-17-labs-exercises/blob/master/lab_2/Lab2.md).

+Ensure you have an EBS volume attached to the instance; you'll need to it store the data in your /data directory.

 2. Create the following open TCP ports on `0.0.0.0/0`  (all ip addresses, in practice you will want to limit this to as neccessary)

 - 22 (SSH)